azminewasi/online-ml-university/README.md

 Hey there!
 We are building something awesome, and we want you to be a part of it!
 Our goal is to create the ultimate resource hub for learning machine learning, data science and artificial intelligence.
 But we can't do it alone - we need your help!
 - Feel free to open an issue, and let's build something amazing together.
 Check out our contribution guide for more information.
-- Join us and let's make the best Reinforcement Learning resource hub on GitHub! 🚀
+- Join us and let's make the best DS-ML-AI resource hub on the planet! 🚀

 ---